-Continuing and incoming graduate students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the departmental qualifying examination and the Candidacy examination.
+Continuing and incoming PhD students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the departmental qualifying examination and the Candidacy examination.
 The maximum stipend allowed by the department for students employed as Graduate Student Researcher is 49% rate at Step 6.
 The faculty research advisor in charge of the funded research project assigns the duties of a GSR.
 These appointments are subject to the availability of research funds each year.

 Cost of Study

 In 2015-16 full-time students who are California Residents pay an estimated $5478.21 per quarter in registration fees.
 Nonresidents pay an estimated total of $10,512.21 per quarter for registration, supplement tuition, and incidental fees.
 There is a reduced-fee structure for students enrolled on a half-time basis.
 Costs are subject to change.
 For more information, please review the Graduate Division Office's tuition and fees.

 Living and Housing Costs